Russia / Japan

 Conclusion

-The Kuril Islands produce extraordinary things: the rarest eagles, the densest bear populations, volcanic landscapes of stark beauty, and the Kurilean Bobtail — a cat that has lived in that beauty for centuries and carries its stamp in every line of its body and every aspect of its character.
+The Kuril Islands are known for rare wildlife, dense bear populations, and volcanic landscapes of stark beauty.
+The Kurilean Bobtail has lived among these for centuries and carries their stamp in its body and character.
 It has the pom-pom tail, the island robustness, the dog-like loyalty, and the twenty-year lifespan of an animal shaped by wilderness rather than by the preferences of any cat fancy.
-It is almost unknown in the West.
-This is the West’s loss.
+It remains almost unknown in the West — a gap in the Western cat fancy that its qualities do not justify.

 Key Characteristics